 About 5280 Math

-5280 Math is dedicated to providing resources and support for talented middle and elementary school math students and their schools, teachers, and parents.
-The focus is on meeting talented students' needs by developing a deep understanding of challenging concepts, which enhances students' ability to retain, transfer, apply, and appreciate mathematical knowledge.
-It builds a foundation for long-term success and nurtures students' passion for math.
+Some students are naturally talented and/or adventurous.
+Others can develop these qualities.
+5280 Math is for both types of learners and their teachers and families.
+The focus is on developing deep understanding of challenging math concepts, which enhances the ability to retain, transfer, apply, and appreciate mathematical knowledge.
+It builds a foundation for long-term success and nurtures a passion for math.

-This website contains an ever-expanding collection of classroom activities along with tools and strategies to support teachers' work.
-There are sample questions from activities in my Advanced Common Core Math Explorations books for middle school as well as some complete projects for grades K - 8.
-I am currently collecting student work samples and videos of classroom instruction that model an approach to teaching built around students' ideas and insights.
-In addition, you will find suggestions for books and links to websites that offer wonderful opportunities to develop students' knowledge and passion for math.
+The 5280 Math website contains an ever-expanding collection of classroom activities along with tools and strategies to support teachers' work.
+There are sample questions from activities in my Advanced Common Core Math Explorations (ACCME) books for middle school as well as some complete projects for students in elementary, middle, and early high school.
+Apart from the ACCME books, all resources from 5280 Math are completely free.
+In addition, you will find suggestions for books and links to websites that support the mathematical growth of adventurous learners.

-My early teaching career was spent working with college students who had been unsuccessful in high school math.
-I learned from this experience that when students struggle with mathematics, it is usually due a lack of confidence and unrealistic, counterproductive beliefs about what math is and how we learn it.
+My early teaching career was spent working with college students who had struggled in high school math.
+I learned from this experience that when students struggle with mathematics, it is usually due a lack of confidence and unrealistic beliefs about what math is and how we learn it.
 I discovered that virtually any student with the proper support, sufficient time, and some determination is able to achieve mathematical understanding.

-For the past twenty years or so, my professional life has centered around teaching math to talented elementary and middle school students.
-I have learned that in order to teach math well, I need first to understand how students are thinking and then to help them learn to think for themselves.
+For twenty years or so, my professional life centered around teaching math to talented elementary and middle school students.
+I learned that in order to teach math well, I need first to understand how students are thinking and then to help them learn to think for themselves.

-Over the past six years, I have been writing challenging mathematical activities for elementary and middle school levels, sharing them with students, teachers, and parents, coaching elementary and middle school math teachers, and speaking at conferences.
-I am currently writing a series of books, Advanced Common Core Math Explorations, for Prufrock Press to provide engaging and meaningful mathematical challenges for middle school students and teachers.
-I am also working directly with schools and districts to build depth and challenge into programming and instruction for talented math students.
-(To learn more about this, please see the Professional Development tab on the menu above.)
+For about eight or nine years now, I have applied the knowledge gained from my classroom teaching experience to create rich and challenging mathematical activities for elementary and middle school students.
+I have shared these materials with teachers and parents, trained and coached elementary and middle school math teachers, and spoken at conferences around the country.
+I have written a series of books, Advanced Common Core Math Explorations, for Prufrock Press to provide engaging and meaningful mathematical challenges for middle school students and teachers.
+I am now working directly with schools and districts to build depth and challenge into programming and instruction for talented and adventurous math students.
+(To learn more about this, please see the Consulting tab on the menu above.)

 Math is the study of patterns.
-It is everywhere around us, and it involves creativity and imagination as well as logic and skill.
+It involves creativity and imagination as well as logic and skill.

-We learn math best by making sense of it and by building on what we already understand.
+We learn math not by memorizing but by making sense of it and building on what we already understand.